Elucidating Revenue Leakage In Banking Retail

 3) Fairness (No hidden charges/fees)

-Bank pricing created in vault by individual line of business participate as confusion and lack of clarity.
-Each bank united with some of their individual goals towards pricing approach not for building overall relationship.
-Pricing created in vault, and not integrated into a package of services, can fail to enhance customer clarity and overall demand.
-Pricing associated with overall relationship, instead of focusing on individual product, helps to build a bank overall profitability.
+Bank pricing created in the vault by an individual line of business creates confusion and lack of clarity.
+Each bank united with some of their individual goals towards pricing approach, not for building overall relationships.
+Pricing created in the vault and not integrated into a package of services can fail to enhance customer clarity and overall demand.
+Instead of focusing on the individual product, the pricing associated with the overall relationship helps to build a bank's overall profitability.

-Banking services can be summed up with clear terms and condition that are clear to consumer and easily interpretable.
-Instead of varying terms and condition product wise, a package can offer simplicity of product lines in more coherent way.
-At the same time, implementation and monitoring these packages solely not on manual basis.
-Transparency is not created by impaired marketing of multiple bank; it should be of overall bank transparency.
+Banking services can be summed up with transparent terms and conditions that are clear to consumers and easily interpretable.
+Instead of varying terms and conditions product-wise, a package can offer simplicity of product lines more coherently.
+At the same time, implementation and monitoring of these packages solely, not on a manual basis.
+Transparency is not created by impaired marketing of multiple banks; it should be overall bank transparency.

-Any inconsistency in applying pricing to various stages in packaging of banking product and services will cause retail customer to doubt overall bank transparency.
-Forward thinking banks now develop relationship product offerings that tie the extent of a customer relationship with bank to the benefit they receive.
-For example, a customer could receive a fees & interest rate alternation in exchange for a "deeper" relationship.
-As a customer open further product, consolidated balances, sign up and uses services, he or she get additional recommendatory pricing.
-If they construct their offering more correctly, bank will create or ensure the value of customer relationship.
+Any inconsistency in applying pricing to various stages in the packaging of banking products and services will cause retail customers to doubt overall bank transparency.
+Forward-thinking banks now develop relationship product offerings that tie the extent of a customer relationship with the bank to the benefit they receive.
+For example, a customer could receive a fee & interest rate alternation in exchange for a "deeper" relationship.
+As a customer opens further product, consolidates balances, sign up and uses services, he or she gets additional recommendatory pricing.
+If they construct their offering more correctly, the bank will create or ensure the value of customer relationships.

-Account pricing many times being replaced by relationship-based pricing.
-Relationship pricing focuses on customer overall purchases and circumstances, and counter the silo approach of product by product basis pricing system.
-It enables banks to use customer centric approach to determine pricing, as per the level of business with customer or the type of business purchased.
-The key to successful relationship pricing is tracking customer behavior across product types and rewarding activity beneficial to customer.
+Account pricing has many times been replaced by relationship-based pricing.
+Relationship pricing focuses on customer overall purchases and circumstances and counters the silo approach of the product-by-product basis pricing system.
+It enables banks to use a customer-centric approach to determine pricing based on the level of business with a customer or the type of business purchased.
+The key to successful relationship pricing is tracking customer behavior across product types and rewarding activities beneficial to the customer.